cullingsj/robotVision/README.md

-Welcome to the git directory for Robot Vision 2019 spring semester
+Welcome to Josh and Brendan's git directory for Robot Vision 2019 spring semester.